 Fig. 2 SOFAR Spotter wave buoy deployed at the Mainland Sea Caves.

 WISC-Watch is constantly evolving as scientific and public data are gathered and analyzed.
-Below (Fig. 3) is a map of the original layout of WISC-Watch buoys in 2021, which differs slightly from the 2022 configuration.
-Adjustments to buoy locations were made for many reasons, but one important contribution was boater feedback.
-So, please keep offering your suggestions!
+Below (Fig. 3) is a map of the original layout of WISC-Watch buoys in 2021, which differs slightly from the 2022 configuration (Fig. 4).
+Adjustments to buoy locations are made for many reasons, but one important factor is user feedback.
+So, please feel free to offer suggestions!

 Fig. 3 Original 2021 WISC-Watch homepage.